|

 Netanyahu admitted that Pollard had worked

-for Israeli intelligence and granted him citizenship.
+for Israeli intelligence and granted him citizenship in 1995.

 Netanyahu requested clemency for Pollard during